Justin Forsett

-Justin Forsett (born October 14, 1985) is an American former football running back in the National Football League (NFL).
-He played college football at California and was drafted by the Seattle Seahawks in the seventh round of the 2008 NFL Draft.
+Justin Forsett (born October 14, 1985), is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the California Golden Bears and was selected by the Seattle Seahawks in the seventh round of the 2008 NFL draft.
 Forsett also played for the Indianapolis Colts, Houston Texans, Jacksonville Jaguars, Baltimore Ravens, Detroit Lions, and Denver Broncos.
 Forsett's best season came in 2014 as a member of the Ravens, when he was selected as a Pro Bowl alternate after finishing the season with career highs in carries (235), rushing yards (1,266) and touchdowns (8).

-Early years
+Early life

 Forsett was born in Lakeland, Florida.
-He moved to Arlington, Texas in his sophomore year of high school after living in Mulberry, Florida.
+He moved to Arlington, Texas, in his sophomore year of high school after living in Mulberry, Florida.
 Forsett attended high school at Grace Preparatory Academy in Arlington, where he played football, basketball and ran track.
 In football, he set several school records.
 In his final two seasons, he had 63 touchdowns and rushed for nearly 5,000 yards, leading Grace Prep to two Texas Association of Private and Parochial Schools division 4A state championships.
 In high school, his nickname was "The Truth".
 His father Rodney is a minister and a coach.
 Forsett plays the tenor saxophone and taught himself a little piano.
 He lists video games and photography as his hobbies.
 Reggie White is his biggest inspiration.

 In track & field, Forsett competed in sprints and relays during his final two years at Grace Prep.
 As a senior, he recorded personal-best times of 11.07 seconds in the 100-meter dash, 23.3 seconds in the 200-meter dash and 54.1 seconds in the 400-meter dash.
 At the 2004 TAPPS State Championships, he ran the lead leg on the Grace Prep 4 × 100m and 4 × 200m squads, helping them capture the state title in both events with times of 43.13 seconds and 1:30.97 minutes, respectively.

-College recruiting

 Close to signing day, Notre Dame pulled a scholarship offer from Forsett.
 Notre Dame coaches later contended they had not offered Forsett a scholarship.
 Notre Dame's running backs coach at the time, Buzz Preston, later said that Notre Dame was looking for a taller running back.
 The Texas Longhorns decided not to offer Forsett a scholarship because of his size.
 Forsett's coach Mike Barber, a former NFL player, distributed Forsett's game tape to colleges across the country.
-Coach Jeff Tedford offered Forsett a scholarship after watching Forsett's game tape and receiving a tip from Cal great Chuck Muncie, and made Forsett one of the last signings of Cal's 2004 recruiting class.
+California Golden Bears coach Jeff Tedford offered Forsett a scholarship after watching Forsett's game tape and receiving a tip from Cal great Chuck Muncie, and made Forsett one of the last signings of Cal's 2004 recruiting class.